biosaxs-dev/molass-library/README.md

 pip install -U molass
 ```

+For more information, see:

+- **Tutorial:** https://biosaxs-dev.github.io/molass-tutorial — on practical usage, for beginners
+- **Essence:** https://biosaxs-dev.github.io/molass-essence — on theory, for researchers
+- **Technical Report:** https://biosaxs-dev.github.io/molass-technical — on technical details, for advanced users
+- **Reference:** https://biosaxs-dev.github.io/molass-library — on function reference, for coding
+- **Legacy Repository:** https://github.com/biosaxs-dev/molass-legacy — for legacy code

+To join the community, see also:

+- **Handbook:** https://biosaxs-dev.github.io/molass-develop on maintenance, for developers.

+Additional installation for optional features:

 If you want to use Excel reporting features (Windows only) for backward compatibility, install with the `excel` extra:

 ```